samtalks/how-tos/2-wordpress-settings.md

 * Add your custom CSS.
 Make sure you frequently save and version control (i.e., on Git) your ever changing CSS file since this plugin does not save versions or backups.

 ##### Appearance (Editor)
 * This one is important.
 There is a bug with the bbpress plugin that allows Wordpress to highlight the wrong menu item when the forum sub-items and topics are selected.
 To fix this, add the following code at the bottom of the `ThemeFunctions` (`functions.php`) file.
-Make sure to substitute `'forum'`, `'topic'` and `'menu-item-16'` to whatever is correct.
+Make sure to substitute `'forum'`, `'topic'` and `'menu-item-16'` in the first script to whatever is correct.

 	```php
 	// THIS FIXES THE WRONG FORUM MENU ITEM HIGHLIGHTING